tophers/MixerBee/README.md

 *   **Builder Tab:** The most powerful feature.
     *   **Add Blocks**: Add TV, Movie, or Music "blocks" to design a custom content lineup.
-    *   **Build**: Use the Action Bar at the bottom to give your creation a name and build it as either a static Playlist or a Collection inside Emby.
+    *   **Build**: Use the Action Bar at the bottom to give your creation a name and build it as either a static Playlist or a Collection inside Emby or JellyFin.
     *   **Presets**: Save your block configuration as a preset for easy access later or for use with the scheduler.
 *   **Scheduler Tab:** Automate your content.
     1. First, build a playlist on the "Builder" tab and save it as a preset.
     2. Go to the "Scheduler" tab.
     3. Select your saved preset, choose a frequency (Daily or Weekly), pick the days, and set a time.
     4. Click "Create Schedule".
-Your playlist or collection will now be automatically rebuilt on Emby at the specified time.
+Your playlist or collection will now be automatically rebuilt on your server at the specified time.
 *   **Manager Tab:**
     *   View all of your existing playlists and collections.
     *   Search by name to quickly find an item.